jblang/z80ctrl/z80ctrlng/README.md

 **Important: This design has not yet been tested.
 Manufacture at your own risk.**

 This is a new design for z80ctrl using the [Microchip AVR128DB64](https://www.microchip.com/en-us/product/avr128db64) microcontroller.

 This next-gen AVR has several advantages over the ATmega1284P used in the original design:

 - It's a 64-pin part with more than enough I/O to interface with the RC2014 bus without an I/O expander.
 This will allow much faster data transfers since all signals are accessed in parallel rather than serially.
 - It has built-in configurable logic used to assert the wait signal on I/O requests without external glue logic.
 - It has multi-voltage I/O where one port can run at 3.3V to interface the SD card and other peripherals directly without level shifters.
+- It has UPDI single-wire programming and debug interface, so it's possible to actually use the debugger in MPLAB X with a PicKit, without sacrificing too many pins to JTAG.
+UPDI also allows the part to be programmed directly from the USB to serial converter without a bootloader.
 - The TQFP package leaves enough space to incorporate 512KB of RAM with optional bank switching and an RTC on the same board.

-The disadvantage is that it's a fine-pitched surface mount part, but now that PCB manufacturers offer board assembly service, it is possible to order a board with the surface mount components pre-populated.
+- The one disadvantage is that it's a fine-pitched surface mount part, but now that PCB manufacturers offer board assembly service, it is possible to order a board with the surface mount components pre-populated.

 ![Front Render](z80ctrlng-front.png)